A multi-criteria enrollment process is utilized by Sacramento City College’s nursing programs.

 Changes in legislation have made this process possible in order to improve student success in completing Associate Degree Nursing programs.
 An online application process is used and students must reapply each open enrollment period since there are no waiting lists.

-The enrollment criteria include previous degrees, health care licenses, certification, patient care experience, grade point average, life/special circumstances, veteran status, second language proficiency, and score on an assessment test.
-All criterion yields a possible 100 points.
+All criteria together yields a possible 100 points.
 An initial worksheet is completed to determine if a candidate is qualified to apply.
-A total of 67 points on the worksheet is needed to apply to the nursing program.
 The class is selected from the random selection pool.
 Students who have higher GPAs and assessment test scores increase the odds of getting into the program.

-Interested applicants must take the assessment test, the Test of Essential Academic Skills (TEAS) latest edition from Assessment Technology Institute (ATI) before applying.
+Interested applicants must take the assessment test, the Test of Essential Academic Skills (ATI TEAS) from Assessment Technology Institute (ATI) before applying.
 Any ATI testing site such as ARC or CSUS may be used and scores will need to be sent to SCC electronically.
-Study manuals are available for purchase at the ATI site and several copies are available on reserve in the Learning Resource Center.
+Study manuals are available for purchase at www.atitesting.com/onlinestore and several copies are available on reserve in the Learning Resource Center.

 It is highly recommended that the student study for the test because only the first passing score of 62 or greater will be accepted.
-Practice assessment tests are also available: practice test 1 and practice test 2.
+Practice assessment tests are also available at the ATI website.

 After eligibility to apply is determined, supporting documents, Verification of Program Enrollment Criteria, must be gathered to confirm responses on the online application.
 All documents must be submitted with the online application cover page at the same time.
 Incomplete applications are not processed by the nursing department.
 The student will not be notified if documents are missing.
 It is the responsibility of the student to make sure that there are no missing documents.